syncfusion-content/asp.net-core-docs/aspnet-core/Splitter/RTL-Support.md

-The output for Splitter when EnableRTL is “True”.
+The output for Splitter when EnableRTL is “true”.